Download App Home

 Assisted Highlight

 This system works by highlighting the next ability that Blizzard suggests for you to use on your action bar.
-If you struggle to remember rotational priorities in different situations, this might be a useful reminder for you.
-This tool does not always recommend the most optimal ability to use in every situation, but for Retribution following it exactly will result in a very minor damage difference compared to theoretically optimal play.
+If you're new to the spec and aren't fully familiar with its rotational priorities just yet, this might be a useful reminder for you.
+This tool does not always recommend the most optimal ability to use in every situation, but as Retribution, following it exactly will result in a very minor damage difference compared to theoretically optimal play.

 Single-Button Assistant